 A. Type of bit

 In general lower RPMs are used for insert bits than for milled tooth bits.
 This is to allow the inserts more time to penetrate the formation.
-The insert crushes a wedge of rock and then forms a crack which loosens the fragment of rock.
+The insert crushes a wedge of rock and then forms a crack that loosens the fragment of rock.

 B. Type of formation